 4. What part of speech is “faltering”?

-It can be an adjective (“a faltering step”) or the present participle of the verb “to falter.”
+It can be an adjective (for example, “a faltering plan”) or the present participle of the verb “to falter.”

 5. How does faltering differ from failing?

-Faltering implies a temporary or partial loss of strength or certainty, while failing suggests a complete breakdown or lack of success.
+Faltering suggests a temporary or partial loss of strength or certainty, while failing implies a complete breakdown or lack of success.